CF-Backlog/reading-notes/day-three.md

 > Selecting a specific element in html as a target, to add style.

 >Adding a logo as an image to the top of the web page I'm remembering somehting from photoshop or indesign, could have been illustrator. but having an image to add as a logo with a white background, id have to look into creating a file of the same image with either a clear background or none at all to have the pages color come through.

+> Javascript is giving me the same sensation as when i started, im uncomfortable and tired and a little annoyed and it feels like my brain is wrinkling which means im learning

+git pull when some things dont work, git status to see and obviously ACP

 [Back to main](README.md)